googleapis/proto-plus-python/docs/marshal.rst

    This is necessary to preserve the original protobuf semantics when converting between Python dicts and proto messages.
-   Converting a message containing a bytes field to a dict will base64 encode the bytes field.
+   Converting a message containing a bytes field to a dict will base64 encode the bytes field and yield a value of type str.

 .. code-block:: python